be-geeky/shopify-checkout-customization/README.md

 ---

 ## 💡 Notes
+- The Gift product should have zero price set
 - This project works **only on Shopify Plus or Developer Accounts**.
 - Stores on **Basic, Shopify, or Advanced** plans **cannot** use Checkout UI Extensions.
 - To test the extension locally, always use `shopify app dev`.